Cj4y/Bunnyhug/README.md

-# Bunnyhug - it means "sweater" mostly used in Saskatchewan
 ## Please the proposal for the project description and schedule

+## Bunnyhug - it means "a hoodie" and is mostly used in Saskatchewan
 Capstone SEG 4910 Fall 2020
 Cheryl Tollola 8317298